osu-tournament-rating/otr-docs/docs/topics/Tournament-Approval.md

 We know how time-consuming it is to gather links.
 There's a few methods we use for this:

 * Contact the tournament host, spreadsheet owner, referee, or anyone else who may have access to that tournament's match data.
 Kindly ask them for a list of links or match ids.
-* Assuming the data may be on a Google sheet, an alternative is to use the `=IMPORTRANGE()` function on the cells with the match links and import them to a new sheet.
+* Assuming the data may be on a Google sheet, an alternative is to use the `=IMPORTRANGE()` function on the cells with the match links to import them to a new sheet.
-> You'll then have lots of cells that look like "MP Link".
-You can extract the links with a script detailed in this [Stack Overflow answer](https://stackoverflow.com/a/67206954).
+> You'll then have a list of cells which each include a hyperlink.
+From here, you can extract the links with a script detailed in this [Stack Overflow answer](https://stackoverflow.com/a/67206954).

 > When in doubt, have the tournament's spreadsheet maintainers contact us or ask in our [Discord server](Contact.md).
 >